 In addition to providing free admission to dozens of different attractions on specific dates, the Kidsworld program also provides members with a number of other ways to save.

-In 2018 members of the Kidsworld program are eligible for the following additional discounts:
+In 2020 members of the Kidsworld program were going to be eligible for the following additional discounts:

 - Discounts at Summer Camps – Stillwood, Anvil Island and Keats are three popular church summer camps that offer $50 off the cost of week-long overnight programs for new campers that are Kidsworld members.

-- PNE Discounts – Kidsworld members get access to PNE Group Sales discounts for Playland, the PNE and special events like Disney on Ice, Monster Truck events and other PNE-related touring attractions.
+- PNE Discounts – Kidsworld members get access to PNE Group Sales discounts for Playland, the PNE and special events like the Harlem Globetrotters, Monster Truck events and other PNE-related touring attractions.